xorbitsai/xorbits/README.md

 Xorbits is an open-source computing framework that makes it easy to scale data science and machine learning workloads — from data preprocessing to tuning, training, and model serving.
-Xorbits can leverage multi-cores or GPUs to accelerate computation on a single machine or scale out up to thousands of machines to support processing terabytes of data.
+Xorbits can leverage multi-cores or GPUs to accelerate computation on a single machine or scale out up to thousands of machines to support processing terabytes of data and training or serving large models.

 Xorbits provides a suite of best-in-class [libraries](https://doc.xorbits.io/en/latest/libraries/index.html) for data scientists and machine learning practitioners.
 Xorbits provides the capability to scale tasks without the necessity for